PokemonAutomation/Microcontroller/Wiki/Programs/PokemonSwSh/EggFetcher2.md

 This program uses [**Tolerate System Update Menu (fast)**](/Wiki/Programs/NintendoSwitch/FrameworkSettings.md#tolerate-system-update-menu-fast) to bypass the system update window.

-In addition to the main options below, there are more [global options](PokemonSettings.md) that can be configured if you encounter problems
+In addition to the main options below, there are more [global options](PokemonSettings.md) that can be configured if you encounter problems.

 <img src="images/EggFetcher2-Settings.png">.